kyler-harrison/uno-rl/README.md

 **Value function**: reward after each card play of the agent is defined as 0 if the game continues, 1 if the game is won, -1 if the opponent wins on its next card play.

 ## Results
 As a baseline, an agent that makes random decisions against the hardcoded opponent wins ~31% of the time over the course of 1 million games.
-After 1 million games of training, the agent wins ~34% of the time.
+After 1 million games of training, the "trained" agent wins ~34% of the time.
 Success?
 Not really.
 Failure?
 Science.

 ## Things to Try Next
 I believe the main impediment in the agent's learning is the delayed reward it recieves.
 After the agent takes an action, it recieves a reward of 0 if the game continues,